 Toy Story would’ve fallen at the first hurdle if not for the immutable warmth in Hanks’s voice.
 He brought Woody to life and made him feel like a friend that’d stick by you through thick and thin.
 Pixar’s first animated movie had the cowboy learning some humility by sharing owner Andy’s affections with newcomer Buzz.

 Once enemies, they eventually become allies and spiritual siblings, coming together to protect Andy’s childhood from harm.
 Hanks brings a natural affability to Woody, who’s become an icon for a timeless kind of playing the same way his actor represents an ageless form of stardom.
+Check our speculation on the Toy Story 5 release date.

 Sleepless in Seattle (1993)